- Written by Maria Stride

 National Centre for Domestic Violence - https://www.ncdv.org.uk/

 What is counselling?Counselling, sometimes called Talking Therapy, gives people a safe, non-judgemental space in which they can explore their inner world.
-This can help you to explore your thoughts, feelings and behaviours so you can begin to understand the why behind why you are feeling and/or acting the way you are and take steps to change, if this is what you want to do.
+This can help you to explore your thoughts, feelings and behaviours so you can begin to understand the why behind what you are feeling and/or the why behind your actions then take the steps to change, if this is what you want to do.
 Sometimes understanding is all that is required.

-A counsellor is someone who will not tell you how to resolve your issues, instead they work with you to find the best way of dealing with them.
-The work you and your counsellor do is seek out the root causes of your behaviours and your reactions to these.
-Once you have begun to talk about these causes, processing and healing can take place.
+A counsellor is someone who will not tell you how to resolve your issues, instead they work with you to find the best way of managing the difficulties these present.
+The work you and your counsellor do is seek out the root causes of your feelings, actions and behaviours which can then lead to processing, healing and management of yourself in a kinder way.

 How can counselling help?

 This will depend on the person receiving the counselling because each client is unique in how they approach the process.
-Counselling is best when you work in collaboration with your counsellor which means you both work to achieve what it is you want.
+Counselling is best when you work in collaboration with your counsellor, this means you both work together to achieve what it is you want.